ItaSsa/AzureDatabricks_formula1/README.md

 ## Acessing Azure Account Storage from Databricks
 In order to access the user data from storage account, we've created a service aplication and used a Key Vault to save the secrets.
 This project has this components on databricks :

 ![Component architetura on Azure](utilities/project_architeture.png)

 ## Mounting the paths using Service Authentication
 We've create a Scope on Databricks and one function to use a Service Principal authentication to mount the paths.
-This way we can use relative paths instead of the whole path using the abfs protocol.
+This way, we can use relative paths instead of the whole path using the abfs protocol.

 [Mounting Paths](environment)

 ## Files Ingestion
 The ingestion of the raw files had done in separated notebooks.
 The files have stored in the processed folder.

 [Ingestion folder](ingestion)

 ## Goals of the tranformations
 First goal was to create parquet files that could feed web pages as shown in the next images.

 ![Drivers Standings](utilities/drivers_standings.png)

 ![Constructors Standings](utilities/constructors_standings.png)